 More about Notification Emails.

-"Slot" Inventory limits users to the number of slots that you've contracted with the job board.
+"Slot" Inventory limits users to the number of slots that you've contracted with the job board (also known as parking spaces).
 As jobs are posted, the "Available Inventory" decreases; while it increases as jobs are closed.
 Users will see the number of available transactions for that account on the Job Board button (see User Experience below).
 Once users hit '0', the job board button will no longer be available for selection until jobs are expired or closed.

-This option guarantees that slots are available at all times by automatically deleting the oldest posting that's occupying a slot to make way for the most recent.
+This option guarantees that slots are available at all times by automatically deleting the oldest posting (or postings older than 10 days with the lowest click average if you opt to use the Performance-Based option) that's occupying a slot to make way for the most recent.
 This is a very popular option for customers using LinkedIn.

 This feature is an attribute of the Slots Inventory Type and is only available for certain Slot-based job boards.